 Diane Higgins of Higgins Jewelry Center on Foothill said she can't understand why the entire project is taking so long.
 "It's been very hard on small businesses.
 It's hard for people to come here," she said.
 Shoppers have been avoiding the area because of the construction, she added.

 Briggs acknowledged that the work has been difficult for businesses.
-"We're trying to do what we can to make
+"We're trying to do what we can to make it easier for them," he said, including building temporary driveways and adding signs announcing that the businesses are open during construction.

 But many of the delays have been unavoidable, according to Briggs.